joonerik/kommsys/README.md

 # TTM4115 - Design av kommuniserende systemer 💥

 This is a semester project in the course TTM4115 - Design av kommuniserende systemer.
 It includes a system specification which documents the planned system.
 The system is introduced in the system specification.
-Our implementation is also covered here, especially in the "implementation comments" section.
+Our implementation is also covered here, especially in the _implementation comments_ section.

 ## How to run 🚀

 There are multiple libraries required to run the application.
-The requirements should be specified in the "requirements.txt", which should be possible to install by "pip".
+The requirements should be specified in the _requirements.txt_, which should be possible to install by _pip_.

-To run the application, run the Python file "GUI_component.py".
+To run the application, run the Python file _GUI_component.py_.

 ## Repository structure 🎨